Amazon is now facing a third union vote at one of its warehouses

 Tensions are running high as the votes approach between union organizers and company officials — and sometimes between workers voting for and against the unions — at the warehouses.
 The NLRB accused Amazon in January of illegally surveilling and threatening workers who are trying to unionize the warehouse.
 At the time, Amazon said the allegations were false.

-Smalls said he was delivering food to workers on their break on Feb.
+Smalls said he was delivering food to workers on their break Feb.
 23, something he said he has done regularly for 10 months.
 He was charged with resisting arrest, obstruction of government administration and trespassing after refusing to leave the area, according to an NYPD spokesperson.

-Smalls disputes that he resisted arrest, and said the incident “made the company look very ugly.”
+Smalls disputes that he resisted arrest and said the incident “made the company look very ugly.”
 He was in the same area that many food delivery services use, he said.

-Amazon spokeswoman Nantel said in a statement that Smalls had trespassed multiple times, despite warnings.
+Nantel said in a statement that Smalls had trespassed multiple times, despite warnings.

 “On Feb.
 23, when police officers asked Mr. Smalls to leave, he instead chose to escalate the situation and the police made their own decision on how to respond,” she said.